Nnamdi-sys/finalytics/README.md

 finalytics = "0.1.5"
 ```

-### Documentation
+## Documentation

 You can access the user guide by visiting [finalytics.rs](https://finalytics.rs/)

-You can access the crates.io documentation by visiting [docs.rs/finalytics](https://docs.rs/finalytics/)
+## Sample Applications

+<h3><a href="https://finalytics.rs/ticker">Ticker Charts Viewer</a></h3>

+This sample application allows you to perform security analysis based on the Finalytics Library.

+<h3><a href="https://finalytics.rs/portfolio">Portfolio Charts Viewer</a></h3>

+This sample application enables you to perform portfolio optimization based on the Finalytics Library.